Package insert / product label

 Miscellaneous: As with other antimicrobial agents, superinfections caused by resistant organisms, e.g., Pseudomonas species or Candida species, can occur.

-In clinical trials of Macrobid, the most frequent laboratory adverse events (1-5%), without regard to drug relationship, were as follows: eosinophilia, increased AST (SGOT), increased ALT (SGPT), decreased hemoglobin, increased serum phosphorus.
+In clinical trials of Macrobid, the most frequent laboratory adverse events (1% to 5%), without regard to drug relationship, were as follows: eosinophilia, increased AST (SGOT), increased ALT (SGPT), decreased hemoglobin, increased serum phosphorus.
 The following laboratory adverse events also have been reported with the use of nitrofurantoin: glucose-6-phosphate dehydrogenase deficiency anemia (see WARNINGS), agranulocytosis, leukopenia, granulocytopenia, hemolytic anemia, thrombocytopenia, megaloblastic anemia.
 In most cases, these hematologic abnormalities resolved following cessation of therapy.
 Aplastic anemia has been reported rarely.

 Occasional incidents of acute overdosage of nitrofurantoin have not resulted in any specific symptoms other than vomiting.
 Induction of emesis is recommended.
 There is no specific antidote, but a high fluid intake should be maintained to promote urinary excretion of the drug.
 Nitrofurantoin is dialyzable.